-Rob O'Brian, President, Joplin Chamber of Commerce, received the Phoenix Award for Outstanding Contributions to Disaster Recovery by a Public Official.
+Dan Rankin, Mayor of the Town of Darrington, Washington will receive the 2015 Phoenix Award for Outstanding Contributions to Disaster Recovery by a Public Official.

-Kip Johnson, Paul Comstedt and Derek Hammeke of Joplin, Mo., received the Phoenix Award for Outstanding Small Business Disaster Recovery.
+Conrad Kreuter, President of Moriches Inlet Marine, Inc., will receive the 2015 Phoenix Award for Outstanding Small Business Disaster Recovery.

-The U.S. Small Business Administration's participation in this cosponsored activity does not constitute an express or implied endorsement of any cosponsor's, donor's, grantee's, contractor's or participant's opinions, products, or services.
-All SBA programs and cosponsored programs are extended to the public on a nondiscriminatory basis.
-Reasonable arrangements for persons with disabilities will be made, if requested at least 2 weeks in advance.
+Cosponsorship Authorization # SBW 2015.
+SBA's participation in this cosponsored activity is not an endorsement of the views, opinions, products or services of any Cosponsor or other person or entity.
+All SBA/SCORE programs and services are extended to the public on a nondiscriminatory basis.
+Reasonable arrangements for persons with disabilities will be made if requested at least two weeks in advance.
 Contact: [email protected].
 SCORE is partially funded by SBA Cooperative Agreement No. SBAHQ-14-S-0001.

 SOURCE U.S. Small Business Administration